Sure, it’s presumptuous of me to speak on behalf Mr. Shaw – but, whatever.

 What should I ask them, to figure out how to adjust the message I’m trying to communicate?

-A useful tool in all communication – and especially in the context of selling and signing up clients.
+That question – “What did they hear me say?” is a very useful tool in all communication – and especially in the context of selling and signing on clients.